 Link to an empty text box: Tap the text box, then tap the white circle at the top.

-Link to a text box that contains text (and merge the text): Tap the text box containing the text, then tap the circle at the top—this starts a new thread.
-Tap the circle again, choose the thread you want the text box to belong to, then tap Merge (which adds the content to the end of the thread).
-You see the Merge dialog only the first time you merge text boxes—after that, content is automatically merged.
+Link to a text box that contains text (and merge the text): Tap the text box containing the text, then tap the circle at the top — this starts a new thread.
+Tap the circle again, select the thread you want the text box to belong to, then tap Merge (which adds the content to the end of the thread).
+You see the Merge dialogue only the first time you merge text boxes — after that, content is automatically merged.

-The circle of each text box you add fills with the same color shown in the first box, and a number indicates its order in the thread (you can reorder text boxes at any time).
+The circle of each text box you add fills with the same colour shown in the first box and a number indicates its order in the thread (you can reorder text boxes anytime).